klinbee/Flattened-Dimensions/README.md

 (img)

 ## Version 3:
-Modeled after the "Overworld" superflat preset, all the land is capped at sea-level, and foliage[^1], caves, ores, rivers, and oceans still generate like normal.
+Modeled after the "Overworld" superflat preset; all the land is capped at sea-level.
+Foliage[^1], caves, ores, rivers, and oceans still generate like normal.

 (img)